eylonshm/easyLog/README.md

 # easyLog

-An easy to use Vscode extension, which provides a faster way to create logs.
+An easy-to-use Vscode extension, which provides a faster way to create logs.

 Just select a variable and use the keyboard shortcut to quickly create a log of it.